 Paul James is Professor of Globalization and Cultural Diversity in the Institute for Culture and Society at the Western Sydney University.
 He is author or editor of over 30 books, including Globalization Matters: Engaging the Global in Unsettled Times (with Manfred Steger, Cambridge University Press, 2019).
 Other books include 16 volumes mapping the field of globalization (Sage).
 That collection is the most comprehensive and systematic representation of the field of globalization studies, comprising 3.5 million words.

 He is Scientific Advisor to the Mayor of Berlin, and to Metropolis, the World Association of Major Metropolises.
 He has also been an advisor to a number of other agencies and governments including the Canadian Prime Minister’s G20 Forum, and the Commission on Reception, Truth and Reconciliation in Timor Leste.
 His work for the Papua New Guinea Minister for Community Development became the basis for the country’s Integrated Community Development Policy.
 From 2007 till 2014 he was Director of the United Nations agency, the Global Compact Cities Programme.
 He has given invited presentations to universities and public institutions in 42 countries.

 Paul James is a social theorist with three overlapping areas of research focus.
-The first is globalisation and its impact upon social relations, from national community to local community.
-The second is social change and the human condition, including the impact of modernisation on customary and traditional ways of being.
-The third is sustainability with an emphasis on sustainable urbanisation.
+The first is globalization and its impact upon social relations, from national community to local community.
+The second is social change and the human condition, including the impact of modernization on customary and traditional ways of being.
+The third is sustainability with an emphasis on sustainable urbanization.
 These areas of focus are integrated through an approach to social theory called 'engaged theory', encompassing questions of social formation, social integration and ontological tension.

 - PhD, 1991, Ashworth Social Theory Centre, Department of History and Philosophy of Science, University of Melbourne.